Treasurys Extend Recent Gains

-U.S. government bonds strengthened Monday, picking up where they left off last week as investors continued to reassess assumptions that led them to sell bonds for much of the previous two months.
+U.S. government bonds strengthened Monday, picking up where they left off last week as investors reassess risks that led them to sell bonds for much of the previous two months.

 Continue Reading Below